CS-433/ml-project-2-marmlla_2/README.md

-# Forcast Exchange Rate
+# Forecasting Exchange Rates

-The haim of this project is to forcast daily USD/CHF exchange rate thanks to historical data of:
+The aim of this project is to forcast daily USD/CHF exchange rate thanks to historical data of:
 - past USD/CHF exchange rate.
 - CHF/ other currency exchange rate.
 - CHF Bonds (Interest rate)